cziesman/cluster-gitops/README.md

 Before the retry mechanism you could observe a high number of operations with 500 response codes, now we should see an improvement on the service:
 ![](images/grafana-reviews-retry.png)

-Congratulations you have fixed the service by adding a retry mechanism.
+We have now fixed the service by adding a retry mechanism.